 Women’s Economic Agenda

-- Women make only 77 cents for every dollar earned by men, amounting to a yearly gap of $11,084 between full-time men and women.
-That $11,084 lost could purchase 89 more weeks of food or more than 3,000 additional gallons of gas or more than one year of rent for a woman’s family.
+- Fifty-four years after President John F. Kennedy signed the Equal Pay Act into law, women continue to earn less than men.
+Women make only 80 cents for every dollar earned by men, amounting to a yearly gap of $10,470 between full-time men and women.
+That $10,470 lost could purchase 78 more weeks of food or 11 more months of rent or fifteen more months of child care.

 - The minimum wage is a women’s issue; nearly two-thirds of minimum wage workers are women.
-Yet the minimum wage has not kept up with inflation over the last 45 years – with the minimum wage now, in inflation-adjusted terms, more than 30 percent lower than it was in 1968.
+Yet the minimum wage has not kept up with inflation over the last half-century – with the minimum wage now, in inflation-adjusted terms, 24 percent lower than it was in 1968.

 - Paycheck Fairness